wmtong/Yelp/README.md

 Describe any challenges encountered while building the app.

-struggled with maps and infinite scroll
+Struggled with maps and infinite scroll

 ## License